ghostery/areweprivateyet/README.md

 utilities.
 We currently test the following extensions in addition to baseline:
 - Ghostery
 - DoNotTrackMe
-- Disconnect 2
+- Disconnect
 - Adblock Plus with Fanboys list
 - Adblock Plus with EasyList
 - TrackerBlock
-- RequestPolicy
-- NoScript
 - Firefox with Third Party cookies disabled

 Firefox profiles need to be set up prior to running crawler from analysis utilities.
-The profiles must be named as follows: __"ghostery", "dntme", "abp-fanboy", "abp-easylist", "trackerblock", "requestpolicy", "disconnect", "noscript", "cookies-blocked"__.
+The profiles must be named as follows: __"ghostery", "dntme", "abp-fanboy", "abp-easylist", "trackerblock", "disconnect", "cookies-blocked"__.
 Each profile needs to contain fourthparty install (tho this could be force-installed on the profile through Selenium within crawler) and the extension that is being tested.
 You are also responsible for setting up the extension in the way that you want to test, meaning that if you just install ABP and have no lists, obviously the result would be different if it did contain EasyPrivacy or any other list.